 PWAs have evolved rapidly over the past few years, yet there's no chance they can work correctly on legacy devices.
 For example, since iOS 11.3, you can run PWAs on new devices, but there is no support for outdated ones.

 To reach a wider audience and expand our services into a new market, we managed to build several PWA products as well.
-Here are a few PWA examples worth mentioning.
+Here are a few projects under our progressive web application development services worth mentioning.

 Some years back, we developed a side project for foreign language learners.
 The app allows users to create the cards with words they want to remember and do quizzes to check how well they've learned these.